aisiwonhae29/PMP/abstarct/Computer_Science/programming_world.md

 ### F
 - flag: variable or a value that acts as a signal for a certain condition or behavior.
 Flag control the program with presence or absence of a features.
 - failover: A method of protecting computer systems from failure, in which standby equipment automatically takes over when the main system fails.
+- flash: This refers to the process of installing or writing firmware.
+- fetch: This refers to retrieving data from a server or database.
 ### G
 ### H
+- Headless browser: Handle browser without GUI screen.(generally executed with backend process)
 ### I
 - Intermediate value: generated during computation process.
 Temporary features.
 - i686: indicates about using 32-bit set architecture (ISA)
+- image file: This refers to snapshot or complete set of data to be loaded
 ### J
 ### K
 ### L